Mangu/azure-iot-hol/module2/README.md

 We need to provide a mechanism for the client to obtain the proper credentials to connect to SignalR Service.
 For this walkthrough, I am leaving the function with anonymous access.
 In a production scenario, we can secure it  OAuth or something else.

 1. Run `func new` to create a new function and name it "negotiate".
-When prompted for a language, select JavaScript.
+When prompted for a language, select Node / JavaScript.
+When prompted for a template select HTTPTrigger

 2. We will use the `SignalRConnectionInfo` input binding to obtain the connection.
 Open function.json and replace the content with: